fajrCode/flask_learn/README.md

-# flask_learn
+# Learn Full Stack Flask with Jinja
-Learn python flask, make api, use blueprint, use jinja template, make clean code and clean arsitecture by me
+Learn python flask, make api, use blueprint, use jinja template, try make clean code and clean arsitecture by me